howard-stearns/take1/README.md

 * Authentication for uploads.
 * Upload six seconds of movie from HighFidelity.
 (Multiple images with server stitching into .gif using imagemagik or equivalent.)
 * Large numbers (billions):
-  ** Persist a pre-sorted list.
+  * Persist a pre-sorted list.
-  ** Paged display.
+  * Paged display.
-  ** Infinite-scroller.
+  * Infinite-scroller.
 * Style pages.
 * SEO using mnemonic URLs instead of GUIDs.
 * Ability to "like" from in-world.
 * Queryable database.
 (Prototype functionality is all direct-indexed key-value store, rather than traversable.)
 * Ability to display all such content for the same domain.
 * Creator info, and ability to display all domains (all content?) from this creator.
+* Uploader/take1 button takes description from keyboard
+* Uploader/take1 button takes description by voice
-* Uploader provides canned options of type and things to say about the picture.
-(Must work from hand controller.)
+* Uploader/take1 button takes canned options of type and things to say about the picture.
 * Ability to visit related content from in-world.
-(By creator, by domain, by type)
+(By creator, by domain, by words in description)
-* Identity separate from location: handles being moved within world, and same object appearing in multiple worlds.
+* Identity separate from location to handle being moved within world.
+* Identity by content to handle same object appearing in multiple worlds.